 Calling Name Method: DISPLAY IE (default), or FACILITY IE. This selection indicates how the system will send the calling party name.
 DISPLAY IE indicates Display IE (information element) is used to send the calling party name.
 In North America, Display IE is sent in codeset 6 (network specific) because it is a proprietary method.
 This works for names originating from the network or user side.
 In Europe, ETSI recommends sending Display IE in codeset 0 (normal).
 The Display IE is sent from the network to user side only.
 In either case, calling name is sent in the setup message whether or not the calling number is present or the calling number presentation is restricted.
 FACILITY IE indicates that Facility IE is used to send the calling party name.
 This follows the Telcordia GR-1367-CORE recommendation and is available on National and 5ESS Custom PRIs.
 This is a two-step process.
 The first step is to send a setup message with a facility IE indicating information following.
-A facility message with a facility IE containing the calling name is sent at a later time so as not to delay call setup.
-However, if the calling number is not present a facility IE is sent in the setup message indicating that the name is not available.
-If the calling number presentation is restricted a facility IE is sent in the setup message indicating that the calling number is restricted.
+A facility message with a facility IE containing the calling name is sent in the setup message indicating that the calling number is not present a facility IE is sent in the setup message indicating that the calling number is restricted.
 See the calling name tutorial on the main help screen for more details.